 Depending on where you live, you may have noticed that the laws are all over the place regarding the legalization of hemp-derived products.
 Today we’re going to be talking all about South Carolina.
-What are the laws surrounding delta-8 for sale in South Carolina?
+What are the laws surrounding delta 8 THC for sale in South Carolina?
 It’s not always a clear-cut yes or no, especially when it’s a derivative of hemp, and even more so because hemp legalization is murky and riddled with conflicting information even within a single state.

-Before we jump into the state and federal law in South Carolina, let’s talk a little about delta-8 itself.
+Before we jump into the state and federal law in South Carolina, let’s talk a little about delta 8 THC itself.
 What is it?
-What’s the difference between delta-8 vs. delta-9?
+What’s the difference between delta 8 vs. delta 9?
 You’ve got questions, and we’ve got answers.

-Before you can start searching for delta-8 gummies in South Carolina, it’s helpful to understand what delta-8 is.
-Delta-8 is a hemp-derived compound created through a complex process called oxidation.
-Only minuscule amounts of delta-8 appear naturally in the hemp plant, which means it’s much easier to convert other hemp compounds into delta-8 through the process mentioned above — oxidation.
+Before you can start searching for delta 8 gummies in South Carolina, it’s helpful to understand what delta 8 THC is.
+Delta 8 THC is a hemp-derived compound created through a complex process called oxidation.
+Only minuscule amounts of delta 8 appear naturally in the hemp plant, which means it’s much easier to convert other hemp compounds into delta 8 through the process mentioned above — oxidation.
 It’s relatively new on the market, and its popularity is rising quickly.
-With this quick rise to fame for a minor and relatively unknown hemp compound, there are many misconceptions and unknowns about delta-8.
+With this quick rise to fame for a minor and relatively unknown hemp compound, there are many misconceptions and unknowns about delta 8.

-For instance, what is delta-8?
+For instance, what is delta 8?
 It’s a type of tetrahydrocannabinol.
-No, it’s not the same at delta-9 THC that you hear about in media and politics.
-We’ll explain the differences between delta-8 and delta-8 THC below.
+No, it’s not the same at delta 9 THC that you hear about in media and politics.
+We’ll explain the differences between delta 8 and delta 8 THC below.
 According to state and federal law, delta 8 THC is entirely legal.
-The gray area arises out of how the 2018 Farm Bill divided power over the laws surrounding hemp and other hemp-derived cannabinoids.
-States such as Indiana, share this power in interpreting laws, so almost every state will be a little different.
+The gray area arises out of how the 2018 Farm Bill & hemp farming act divided power over the laws surrounding hemp and other hemp-derived cannabinoids.
+States such as Indiana, share this power in interpreting state law, so almost every state will be a little different.
 That’s why it’s essential to do your research.
 As you’ll learn below, some states aren’t super friendly towards the hemp plant.
-A few states have banned delta-8 because of their misunderstanding and interpretation of how it’s created.
+A few states have banned delta 8 THC because of their misunderstanding and interpretation of how it’s created.
 However, their state law does not apply to South Carolina.

-Since both delta-8 vs. delta-9 are a type of THC, you may be wondering what’s the difference.
+Since both delta 8 vs. delta 9 are a type of THC, you may be wondering what’s the difference.
 You can read more in-depth about the difference in the linked article above.
-To keep a long story short, delta-8 is only slightly different molecularly from delta-9, but that difference seems to change the way the high is experienced.
-Delta-8 has a double carbon bond on the eighth carbon in the chain, and delta-9’s double carbon bond is on the ninth carbon.
+To keep a long story short, delta 8 THC is only slightly different molecularly from delta 9, but that difference seems to change the way the high is experienced.
+Delta 8 THC has a double carbon bond on the eighth carbon in the chain, and delta 9’s double carbon bond is on the ninth carbon.
 This may seem but a slight difference, and it also appears to interact with the endocannabinoid system in the body uniquely, thanks to the difference.

-This molecular difference translates to a more mellow, smoother, and prolonged high for delta-8 users.
+This molecular difference translates to a more mellow, smoother, and prolonged high for delta 8 users.
 And the best part?
-There are no intense side effects for most people like those experienced with delta-9, such as dry eyes, anxiety, or couch lock.
-Instead, delta-8 consumers are left feeling light and chill AF.
+There are no intense side effects for most people like those experienced with delta 9, such as dry eyes, stress, sleepy, or couch lock.
+Instead, delta 8 THC consumers are left feeling light and chill AF.
 Delta 8 THC is typically preferred to the plant Cannabis Sativa and medical marijuana.
 Delta 8 is legal in South Carolina while delta 9 is not legal in South Carolina.

 Why yes, yes it is.
-Unlike North Carolina (you can find some answers in this article: is delta-8 legal in NC?), delta-8 in South Carolina seems a bit friendlier to the hemp plant than its upstairs neighbor, although not by much.
-You may be wondering whether you need a medical card or anything special to purchase delta-8 gummies in South Carolina, The good news?
+Unlike North Carolina (you can find some answers in this article: is delta 8 legal in NC?), delta 8 THC in South Carolina seems a bit friendlier to the hemp plant than its upstairs neighbor, although not by much.
+You may be wondering whether you need a medical card or anything special to purchase delta 8 THC gummies in South Carolina, The good news?
 You don’t!
-Not yet, anyway.
+Not yet in South Carolina, anyway.

-There isn’t complete freedom for delta-8 in South Carolina.
-It still needs to comply with the federal language found in the 2018 Farm Bill and state laws in South Carolina, with less than 0.3% delta-9 tetrahydrocannabinol on a dry weight basis.
-There’s also the possibility of misunderstandings throughout different levels of government, and depending on what you’re consuming, it’s worthwhile to be mindful of how people in power view hemp in your jurisdiction.
+There isn’t complete freedom for delta 8 THC in South Carolina.
+It still needs to comply with the federal law language found in the 2018 Farm Bill and state laws in South Carolina, with less than 0.3% delta 9 tetrahydrocannabinol on a dry weight basis.

 It goes on to define industrial hemp. “(2) Industrial hemp